No Introduction: Music and lyrics

-The album identifies Tyga's past effort of alternative rap rock due to the pop rock style of Decaydance Records label.
-This was the rapper's "clean" debut attempt, which features no explicit language or references, except of one vague noun use of the word "shit" in the song "Pillow Talkin'" and some explicit language in the deluxe edition tracks, before his full shift to explicit style of rapping in 2009, however, Tyga did use profanity during his early mixtape days, such as Young on Probation.
+According to AllMusic, No Introduction is an album of "slick, polished pop-rap" having "the widest (or most mainstream) appeal possible".

 Singles

 The album's debut single, called "Diamond Life" was released on December 17, 2007.
 The song features guest vocals from Patty Crash, while the production was handled by S*A*M & Sluggo.

 The album's second single, called "Coconut Juice" was released on March 22, 2008.
-The song features guest vocals from Tyga's cousin and an American recording artist Travie McCoy, while the production was handled by S*A*M & Sluggo.
+The song features guest vocals from California recording artist Travie McCoy, who was the first to sign Tyga, while the production was handled by S*A*M & Sluggo.

 The album's third and final single, "AIM" was released on January 3, 2009.
 The song was produced by S*A*M & Sluggo, and Lu Balz.

 Critical reception

-AllMusic editor Jason Lymangrover noted how the pop rap production on the record showcases both its aspiration to have "the widest (or most mainstream) appeal possible" and Tyga's presence as a rapper, concluding that "his voice is smooth, his attack is skillful, and regardless of the inherent lack of depth, the disc is a fun and easygoing romp, fitting for a Friday drive home or a trip to the club."
+AllMusic editor Jason Lymangrover, talking about Tyga's presence as a rapper on the record, said: "his voice is smooth, his attack is skillful, and regardless of the inherent lack of depth, the disc is a fun and easygoing romp, fitting for a Friday drive home or a trip to the club."
 Andres Tardio from HipHopDX praised Tyga for being able to construct "inspirational tales about broken families ("Don't Regret It Now", "2 AM")" with an ability to "derive soulful rhymes from his life's tribulations" but criticized the record for containing "terrible love songs ("AIM", "First Timers")" and tracks with a "flawed concept ("Cartoonz", "EST. (80's Baby))", saying that "No Introduction is a nice album for the teens with a few gems sprinkled in between.
 While the album isn't exactly great, it does have a lot to applaud."
 Susan Kim of RapReviews also commended Tyga for delivering fierce and powerful lyricism on tracks like "Don't Regret It Now", "2 AM" and "Diamond Life" but felt his reversion to "rudimentary wordplay and subject matter" and "failed love ballads" with uninspiring piano melodies to appeal to a younger demographic hampers his longevity in the hip hop scene, saying that "[I]n his debut, Tyga's No Introduction is a hit or miss.
 Some may praise that the maturity in his lyricism is apparent in tracks about his family, while other may see his lyricism to be undeveloped when viewed as a whole.
 Taking into consideration that his fan base probably consists of young, teenage girls, his debut wasn't a definite flop after all."